-In the Superfund Research Program, we aim to develop biological markers to assess exposure to nervous system toxicants and susceptibility to disease.
-Biomarkers are abnormal levels or activity of substances found in living tissue that indicate exposure to toxicants and susceptibility to disease.
-We study certain enzymes and chemical compounds to determine their usefulness as biomarkers of toxic exposure.
-Our focus is on links between enzyme levels, chemical exposure and genetic predisposition to toxic effects of metals and other chemicals.
+SRP researchers aimed to develop biological markers to assess exposure to nervous system toxicants and susceptibility to disease.
+We studies certain enzymes and chemical compounds to determine their usefulness as biomarkers of toxic exposure, with a focus on links between enzyme levels, chemical exposure and genetic predisposition to toxic effects of metals and other chemicals.

-We investigate the complex interplay between low-level toxic exposure and disease, genetic susceptibility factors and models for risk assessment.
-Our studies seek to generate new scientific and health knowledge, and create risk assessments and a framework for including wildlife assessments in waste site evaluations and remediation decision-making.
+We investigated the complex interplay between low-level toxic exposure and disease, genetic susceptibility factors and models for risk assessment and created risk assessments and a framework for including wildlife assessments in waste site evaluations and remediation decision-making.

-We conduct research on biomarkers and physiological damage associated with toxic exposure to support the development of new technology to remediate contaminated sites.
-Technological research works to develop a repertoire of plants that remediate toxic solvent spills, broaden the range of compounds detoxified by plants, and further the knowledge of microbial processes and their use in neutralizing contaminants.
+We conducted research on biomarkers and physiological damage associated with toxic exposure to support the development of new technology to remediate contaminated sites.